ballerina-platform/module-ballerinax-ibm.ibmmq/examples/consume-messages-with-transactions/Consume Messages.md

 # Consume messages

-This example demonstrates how to consume messages from an IBM MQ queue using a Ballerina service.
+This example illustrates how to consume messages from an IBM MQ queue using a Ballerina service, while handling message acknowledgement through JMS transactions.

 ## Prerequisites